 All three have secure encryption (known as ‘256-bit AES'), multiple strong security protocols (with OpenVPN being the strongest), although their network of servers and locations do differ somewhat.

 ExpressVPN has 3,000+ servers and covers, 94 countries; CyberGhost has 6,982 servers in 90 countries, and NordVPN has 5,429 servers in 59 countries.

 How to set up & use a VPN?

-If you would like to know how to set up a VPN and gain access to websites that your employers have blocked, the process is effortless.
+If you would like to know how to set up a VPN to unblock websites at school and work, the process is effortless.

 Follow these few steps, and you will be complete within minutes.

 - Choose a VPN you wish to use, again I recommend ExpressVPN.

 - Go to its site and sign up.
 You will need to choose a payment plan and enter your email address and payment details.

 - Download their VPN app for the device you want to unblock on.